3.2.5 Neighborhood Center District (NC)

 - New buildings which exceed the scale and volume of existing buildings may demonstrate compatibility by varying the massing of buildings to reduce perceived scale and volume.
 The definition of massing in Article 12 illustrates the application of design techniques to reduce the visual perception of size and integrate larger buildings with pre-existing smaller buildings.

-2) On new streets, allowable building and lot types will establish the development pattern.
+2) On new streets, allowable buildings and lot types will establish the development pattern.